terrimporter/SCVURL_rbcL_metabarcode_pipeline/README.md

 This repository processes rbcL metabarcodes. **SCVURL** refers to the programs, algorithms, and reference datasets used in this data flow: **S**EQPREP, **C**UTADAPT, **V**SEARCH, **U**NOISE, **R**bc**L** classifier.

 The pipeline begins with raw paired-end Illumina MiSeq fastq.gz files.
 Reads are paired.
 Primers are trimmed.
 All the samples are pooled for a global analysis.
 Reads are dereplicated and denoised producing a reference set of exact sequence variants (ESVs).
 ESVs are filtered again by retaining only the longest open reading frames (ORFs) and removing outliers (ORFs unusually sort or long).
-These ORFs are taxonomically assigned using the COI mtDNA reference set available from https://github.com/terrimporter/rbcLClassifier and is used with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/ .
+These ORFs are taxonomically assigned using the rbcL cpDNA reference set available from https://github.com/terrimporter/rbcLClassifier and is used with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/ .

 This data flow has been developed using a conda environment and snakemake pipeline for improved reproducibility.
 It will be updated on a regular basis so check for the latest version at https://github.com/terrimporter/SCVURL_rbcL_metabarcode_pipeline/releases .